munnep/random/README.md

 The "random" provider allows the use of randomness within Terraform configurations.
 [See documentation](https://registry.terraform.io/providers/hashicorp/random/latest/docs)

-This repository shows an example on how you install the random provider
+This repository shows an example on how you install the random provider and use the resource [random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) to generate a string which you will see as the output.

 # Prerequisites